CENOS-Platform/cenos-docs-antennas/docs/examples.md

 ![assets/quickstart/Untitled25.png](assets/quickstart/Untitled25.png)

-You can create a coaxial connector yourself or use one from the **Snippet → Component**.
+You can create a coaxial connector yourself or use one from the **CENOS Component Library**.

 <p align="center">